romanszewczyk/Utilities/README.md

 # Utilities
-Utilities function for further use
+Useful functions for further use